How To Treat PCOS Without Birth Control

 Nutrition is also an important factor in PCOS.
 It is no surprise that PCOS has a strong link to body weight and Type 2 Diabetes.
-Specifically following a Traditional Chinese Medicine nutritional approach can be a very beneficial part of treatment for this condition and essential in how TCM can help women seeking options to treat PCOS without birth control.
+Specifically following a Traditional Chinese Medicine nutritional approach can be a very beneficial part of treatment for this condition and essential in how TCM can help treat PCOS without birth control.

 Tips for treating PCOS without birth control.